-CRITERIA & PUBLICATION: The prize will be awarded to the student work that, in the judgment of our reviewers, best advances the state of scholarship and informs the debate on a current topic of constitutional environmental law.
+CRITERIA & PUBLICATION: The prize will be awarded to the student work that best advances the state of scholarship and informs the debate on a current topic of constitutional environmental law.
 ELI reserves the right to determine that no submission will receive the prize.
 While only one cash prize is available, ELI may decide to extend multiple offers of publication in the Environmental Law Reporter.
-To learn more about ELI, including the results of past writing competitions, please visit www.eli.org and http://www.eli.org/constitution-courts-and-legislation/diamond-constitutional-environmental-law-writing-competition.
+To learn more, including the results of past writing competitions, please visit www.eli.org and https://www.eli.org/constitution-courts-and-legislation/diamond-constitutional-environmental-law-writing-competition.

 SAMPLE TOPICS: Students may develop their own constitutional environmental law topic or submit a piece exploring one of the topics below: